apinf/platform/INSTALL.md

 ## With Docker Compose -WORKING
 Have a server with minimum of 2gb ram and 20 gb disk.
 One core should be ok.
 Get a dns name for server - dont use aws as we are using let's encrypt and they have blacklisted aws.

 Make sure that you have github application created for this domain.
 You need this in step 7.
-Here is a good read on how-to: https://auth0.com/docs/connections/social/github authorization callback url needs to be like https://YOUR_SITE_DOMAIN:3002 including the port
+Here is a good read on how-to: https://auth0.com/docs/connections/social/github authorization callback url needs to be like https://YOUR_SITE_DOMAIN:3002 make sure to include the port.

 1. Create "docker-compose.yml" file on your server and copy content from [docker-compose.yml](https://github.com/apinf/platform/blob/develop/docker-compose.yml).
 2. In the same folder create file "docker/api-umbrella/config/api-umbrella.yml" based on example "docker/api-umbrella/config/api-umbrella.yml.example".
 ATTENTION: replace "example.com" on YOUR_SITE_DOMAIN for keys "ssl_cert" and "ssl_cert_key".
 3. Create file "docker/env.apinf" based on example "docker/env.apinf.example".
 4. Create file "docker/env.ssl" based on example "docker/env.ssl.example".
 5. Modify api-umbrella.yml to have github credentials (client_id and client_secret).
 Github only login is enabled at this time.
 If you have the skills, by modifying the api-umbrella.yml you can enable other login methods.
+Make sure also to modify the "initial_superusers" as you need to be able to login as super user.
 6. Run ```docker-compose up -d```.
 The first launch of will be slow because (take couple of minutes) of the DH parameter computation and configure Let's Encrypt certificate.
 6. Visit https://YOUR_SITE_DOMAIN:3002 to verify that proxy is running
 8. Visit https://YOUR_SITE_DOMAIN/admin/login and login.